• Raghavendra Nagar, Nacharam, Hyderabad.

 Surgical Considerations

 Surgery is usually considered when there is instability because of spondylolisthesis or conservative treatments fail to provide relief or if there is significant neurological impairment.
 The choice of surgical procedure depends on the severity and location of the stenosis, as well as the patient’s overall health and preferences.
+Schedule an appointment with our expert pain physician today.

 Leave a Reply